List of Most Beautiful Islands and Beaches in El Nido Palawan

 1. Most beaches here require a boat ride.
 The longest ride is at least 45 minutes long.
 Make sure to bring waterproof gadgets and bags.

 2. The tides are generally unpredictable and are not determined by month.
-If you plan to visit Snake Island to walk on the sandbar, it’s best to ask your local boatmen first for the tide situation.
+If you plan to visit Snake Island to walk on the sandbar, it’s best to ask your local boatmen first about the tide situation.

 3. Make sure to bring waterproof cameras!
 Some locations, like Pinasil and Matinloc Island, have picturesque scenes that require you to swim to get there.
 You can’t miss out on the photo ops by forgetting to bring your waterproof camera.